Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Streamlining Form Module Coding Part-Four.

-Readers still need to go through the earlier Posts on this topic may please read them before continuing.
+Readers still need to go through the earlier Posts on this topic.
+Please read them before continuing.

 Demo Form Design.